 - Don’t wear it: 70% to 80% of our ability to perceive flavor comes from our sense of smell.
 So please do not wear perfume, cologne, aftershave or any other fragrance, as it interferes with everyone’s ability to smell, and hence taste the wines.
 You should also refrain from chewing gum and breath mints.

 - Spitting and dumping is good: Just because wine is in your glass doesn’t mean you should drink it all.
 You will enjoy it more if you don’t drink every drop.
 Your mouth won’t fatigue, you won’t become as intoxicated, and you’ll have more fun.
 Dumping excess wine into the provided bucket is okay.

 - Leave it outside: Consuming alcohol from outside the winery being visited is not permitted.
 This means beer, wine, mixed drinks, etc. The wineries can actually lose their license if there is alcohol brought on to their properties.

-- Buy-buy!
+- Buy!
+Buy!
+Buy!
 No that is not a typo, it’s an encouragement to buy wine during the event.
-The wineries spend a lot of time and money to stage a great event.
+The wineries spend a lot of time and money to stage this great weekend.
 Show your gratitude by buying wine for another day.
-They’ll appreciate the business, and you’ll take home some premium wines, many of which are only available at the winery itself
+They’ll appreciate the business, and you’ll take home some premium wines, many of which are only available at the winery itself.

 Follow these tips and everyone will have a great time during the Yakima Valley Spring Barrel weekends.
-Enjoy your visit and see you soon!
+Enjoy your visit and we’ll see you next month!

 Resources to plan your trip: